-FIGURE 4.6: Marked-up view of ""top" of CTE" balance assembly.
+FIGURE 6.6: Marked-up view of ""top" of CTE" balance assembly.

-underside view of the balance wheel assembly and identifies its major features.
+Fig. 6.7 shows an underside view of the balance wheel assembly and identifies its major features.
 Note that the base connection of the transistor is soldered at the balance assembly and does not use a split collet as the two other connections to the balance assembly do.

-FIGURE 4.7: Underside view of balance assembly.
+FIGURE 6.7: Underside view of balance assembly.

 A slot in the side of the bottom balance bearing housing allows a rack to mesh with a small gear mounted on the balance wheel shaft, not visible, by which motion of the balance wheel is transferred to the remainder of the mechanism.
 The clockwork device's mainspring has been replaced by the electrical/electronic components and the car battery.
 The balance performs both the driving and regulating functions in these clocks.

-4.2.3.
+6.2.3.
 Re-assembling the clock: